-Designated Safeguarding Officers Suffolk County Council Skills Team: Andrew Mawby | Jacqui Phipps | Debbie MacArthur
+Designated Safeguarding Officers Suffolk County Council Skills Team:

+Andrew Mawby | Lyndsey Hessey |

-Our Designated Safeguarding Officers have the responsibility to deal with employee concerns over learners' welfare, signpost and offer guidance to lower level concerns and liaise with the Safeguarding Lead for concerns requiring referral to external agencies.
+Our Designated Safeguarding Officers have the responsibility to deal with concerns over welfare, signpost and offer guidance to deal with concerns and liaise with the Safeguarding Lead for concerns requiring referral to external agencies.
 They will carry out investigations where appropriate into welfare concerns reported and liaise with external bodies such as the Safeguarding Board where appropriate.
 Designated Safeguarding Officers will maintain own CPD to ensure their role can be fulfilled competently.